ken-io123/medisales-pos/README.md

 If you'd like to contribute:

-1. Fork the repository
-2. Create a feature branch (git checkout -b feature/NewFeature)
+1. Create a feature branch (git checkout -b feature/NewFeature)
-3. Commit your changes (git commit -m 'Add NewFeature')
+2. Commit your changes (git commit -m 'Add NewFeature')
-4. Push to the branch (git push origin feature/NewFeature)
+3. Push to the branch (git push origin feature/NewFeature)
-5. Open a Pull Request
+4. Open a Pull Request

 ## License